Take a walk after supper for better digestion, sleep and turning the starches into glycogen instead of glucose.

 I once saw a delightful play called “Hobson’s Choice.”
 The phrase originates from a man who rented out horses; you could hire any mare in his stable that you fancied, provided you took the next one available at the front of the race.

 In effect you have no choice at all; take it or leave it.
-Faced with all the unpleasant alternatives I simply had to start taking a short walk after dinner, much as it was really the last thing I wanted to do at the end of a long day in Our Green Garden.
+Faced with all the unpleasant alternatives I simply had to start taking a short walk after supper, much as it was really the last thing I wanted to do at the end of a long day in Our Green Garden.
 The complications of diabetes do not just happen to other people; enter 12-twelfths.

 The first lap around the pool is never pleasant; you grit your teeth and get on with it.
 After the second twelfth, wow you are one sixth of the way; that’s not so bad.
 Another and you have completed a quarter of your task.